About

 Dr. Christian Thurstone

-Because more than 85 percent of people with Substance Use Disorder have a co-occurring mental health problem, and because mental and physical health are absolutely interrelated, Dr. Thurstone is dedicated to the integration of mental and physical healthcare, addiction treatment — and to the research and development of practical, real-world approaches to helping young people have healthy, happy, productive and fulfilling lives that, in turn, help them build healthy families and communities.
+Dr. Christian Thurstone is Director of Service of Behavioral Health Services at Denver Health and a professor of psychiatry at the University of Colorado Denver, where he conducts research on youth substance use and addiction and has served as director of medical training for the university’s addiction psychiatry fellowship program.
+He is one of about four dozen physicians in the United States who are board-certified in general, child and adolescent and addictions psychiatry — and of those, he is the only one also serving in the U.S. Army.Because more than 85 percent of people with Substance Use Disorder have a co-occurring mental health problem, and because mental and physical health are absolutely interrelated, Dr. Thurstone is dedicated to the integration of mental and physical healthcare, addiction treatment — and to the research and development of practical, real-world approaches to helping young people have healthy, happy, productive and fulfilling lives that, in turn, help them build healthy families and communities.

 Dr. Thurstone’s career and professional training reflect his commitment to integrated healthcare and research.
 He completed medical training at the University of Chicago, Northwestern University and UCD.
 In 2010, he completed five years of mentored research training through the National Institute on Drug Abuse/American Academy of Child and Adolescent Psychiatry K12 Research Program in Substance Abuse.
 In 2022, he was accepted by the University of Michigan Medical School to complete a master’s degree in Learning Health Systems, a program focused on development and maintenance of networks for continuous “self-study and adaptation using data and analytics to generate knowledge, engage stakeholders and implement behavior change to transform practice.”
-Dr. Thurstone is also currently working to become a certified Pilates instructor because he enjoys helping his patients achieve great health by connecting mind, body and soul.
+Dr. Thurstone also is a certified Pilates instructor because he enjoys helping his patients achieve great health by connecting mind, body and soul.

 Teens and young adults in Colorado, metro Chicago and beyond call him “Dr. T,” the name under which he serves as a team physician for the National Football League and as a founding medical director of one of Colorado’s largest youth substance-treatment programs — which gave rise to the school-based mental health and addiction care clinics he also helped found on the campuses of more than a dozen of Denver’s public high schools and middle schools.
-For nearly a decade, “Dr. T”also fielded students’ health and relationship-related questions for a weekly advice column he wrote for The Tribune Co.-owned student newspaper, The Mash.
+For nearly a decade, “Dr. T” also fielded students’ health and relationship-related questions for a weekly advice column he wrote for The Tribune Co.-owned student newspaper, The Mash.

 Dr. Thurstone is also an advocate for public policies that increase access to mental healthcare and addiction treatment.
 He is a past president of the Colorado Child and Adolescent Psychiatric Society.
 In October, 2012, the White House Office of National Drug Control Policy honored his work by naming him an Advocate for Action for his efforts nationwide to reduce drug use and its consequences.
 He also has received gubernatorial and mayoral appointments to state and local commissions.